jorgegv/rage1/doc/DATAGEN.md

   * `PROBABILITY`: a value in 0-255 which maps to the probability [0..1] that each filling btile is generated.
 Useful for generating randomized
   backgrounds: stars, grass, water, etc.
-* `SCREEN_DATA`: optional 24 lines of 64 characters, enclosed by quotes (").
+* `SCREEN_DATA`: optional lines of digraphs characters, enclosed by quotes (").
 A text representation of the screen map, with the different btiles (obstacles and decorations) drawn by 2-char sequences.
 See `game_data/map/Screen03.gdata` for an example).
 Only OBSTACLEs and DECORATIONs can be drawn with this method.
 The remaining elements (ITEMs, HOTZONEs, etc.) must be specified with the previous commands.
+There must be GAME_AREA.HEIGHT lines, and the strings must be GAME_AREA.WIDTH * 2 characters long.
 * `DEFINE`: define a graph for using it in SCREEN_DATA lines.
 Arguments:
   * `GRAPH`: 2-char repsesentation of each character cell for the BTILE
   * `BTILE`: the btile name for this graph